 Winter Weather in Rocky Mountain National Park

-If you had to pick one thing to remember about visiting the Rocky Mountains in winter, it would be to always overprepare when it comes to warm clothing — even more so then when simply visiting Denver in winter.
+If you had to pick one thing to remember about visiting the Rocky Mountains in winter, it would be to always overprepare when it comes to warm clothing — even more so than when simply visiting Denver in winter.

-Once you drive past the entry kiosks in Rocky Mountain National Park—whether from the Beaver Meadows, Fall River, Wild Basin, or Grand Lake entrance on the west side of the park —you can bet on ending up at elevations of at least 8,000 feet (2,400 meters), which means frigid temps, wind, and snow are always possibilities.
+Once you drive past the entry kiosks in Rocky Mountain National Park—whether from the Beaver Meadows, Fall River and Wild Basin in the east or Grand Lake entrance on the west side of the park — you can bet on ending up at elevations of at least 8,000 feet (2,400 meters), which means frigid temps, wind, and snow are always possibilities.